lvh/lvh.github.io/posts/solving-regex-crosswords/index.md

-... will return `('fred)` (the 1-list with the symbol `'fred` in it) because there's only one answer for `q` that makes all the goals (here just one goal) succeed. `run` has a sibling `run*` that gets you all the answers.
-It returns the same result, because there's only one value for `q` that makes all goals succeed.

-It takes the _maximum number of answers_ as a parameter.
+... will return `('fred)` (the 1-list with the symbol `'fred` in it) because there's only one answer for `q` that makes all the goals (here just one goal) succeed. `run` takes the _maximum number of answers_ as a parameter.
 Since you're describing what the answer looks like, there might be zero, one, or any other number of answers.
 Sometimes the engine will be able to prove there are no other options (because the search was exhaustive) and it'll return fewer.
-Some pathological programs run forever, some so long it might as well be forever.
+Some programs run forever, some so long it might as well be forever. `run` has a sibling `run*` that gets you all the answers.
+It returns the same result, because there's only one value for `q` that makes all goals succeed.

-# Direct match
+# Character match

 The simplest possible regular expression is just a character, which matches
 itself: `A`.
 In our parse tree, this is an entry of `:type` `:character`.
 We'll